 Faculty Handbook Chapter 14: Working with CAR Students

-If you have any questions or concerns regarding students’ accommodations or working with a CAR student, please feel free to contact their primary Accommodation Specialist or the CAR office.
+If you have any questions or concerns regarding students’ accommodations or working with a Center for Accessible Resources (CAR) student, please feel free to contact their primary Accommodation Specialist or the CAR office at (541) 463-5150 or at AccessibleResources@lanecc.edu.

 As the course instructor, it is incumbent upon you (and any co-instructors and/or teaching assistants) to create an educational experience that is inclusive of, and accessible to, people with a wide range of disability access requirements.
 CAR is prepared to assist you by sending a Letter of Accommodation (LOA), and we are a willing resource when questions and concerns arise.
 Therefore, at a minimum, it is the instructor’s responsibility to respond to accommodation notifications in a timely manner.
 However, we encourage you to begin thinking about access long before the semester begins and notifications are sent.